 “Vulnerability is the birthplace of love, belonging, joy, courage, empathy, and creativity.
 It is the source of hope, empathy, accountability, and authenticity.
 If we want greater clarity in our purpose or deeper and more meaningful spiritual lives, vulnerability is the path.”—Brené Brown

 I am a part of Nature.
 I am Nature!
-Hiding and not honoring myself and the call of my heart, is self-destructive and makes me complicit in the abuse and destruction of Earth too.
+Hiding and not honoring myself and the inspired call of my heart, is self-destructive and actually makes me complicit in the abuse and destruction of Earth too.
 We are not separate.
-I see the dark and light within myself and it makes me feel vulnerable.

 I’m not sure I much like feeling vulnerable.
 I don’t like to worrying about what other people think of me.
 I like to blend in, hide even, and not make waves.
 I’ve done that for years.
 So many of us do.
 But it’s what I think of myself that truly matters.
 And if I truly want to honor the Earth then I absolutely must honor myself.

-These personal journeys we are on are not really about us as individuals and yet as individuals we have so much power to affect the whole—each and every one of us.
+These personal journeys we are on are not just about us as individuals. since each and every one of us actually have the power to affect the whole.
 We have to show up, do the work and trust, that while we can’t see what’s happening on the other side of the pond, the ripples we create will surely touch others in ways that serve us all.

 “Times are difficult globally; awakening is no longer a luxury or an idea.
 It’s becoming critical.
 We don’t need to add more depression, more discouragement, or more anger to what’s already here.
 It’s becoming essential that we learn how to relate sanely with difficult times.
 The earth seems to be beseeching us to connect with joy and discover our innermost essence.
 This is the best way that we can benefit others.”—Pema Chödrön